1319 Rockville Pk, Rockville, MD; 4316 Markham St., Unit B, Annandale

 There’s a reason these no-frills dim sum parlors are considered some of the best in the area.
 There are no carts, but the steaming noodle soups, juicy dumplings, and warm buns and pancakes coming out of the kitchens are always fresh.
 Though the dim sum menu runs daily, weekend tables are particularly coveted—though the restaurants have started offering takeout (and accepting credit cards) since the pandemic.

 Restaurateur Ivan Iricanin is known as the All You Can Eat King of Washington.
-His Balkan concept, Ambar, and TTT Mexican restaurants serve unlimited food menus for both brunch and dinner, with bottomless drink options in DC.
+His Balkan concept is famous for its unlimited food menus for both brunch and dinner, with bottomless drink options in DC.
 (Libations are a mere 25 cents in Virginia, per state law.)
-Options are plentiful on the menus, which are mostly below $40 per person—it just depends whether you’re more in the mood for Balkan sparkling wine mimosas and Southeastern European fare, or margaritas and huevos rancheros.
+Options are plentiful on the menus, which are mostly below $40 per person.

 1805 18th St., NW